metacoglab/lab_wiki/getting_started.md

 rank: 3
 ---

 On your ﬁrst morning you will be met by one of the administration team either at the FIL, MPC or Bedford Way, depending on where your desk will be based.
 They will arrange for you to have a building induction, introduce you to key people, get your access card and show you to your desk and computer.
 There are a few things you need to do within your ﬁrst few weeks for both UCL and the lab, see below for a checklist.
-If there is anything you seem to be missing, please ask Steve or senior lab members and we’ll point you in the right direction.
+If there is anything you seem to be missing, please ask Sarah (lab manager), Steve or senior lab members and we’ll point you in the right direction.

 ### General checklist: